ErlingSigurdson/Billy/README.md

 ### Billy as a TCP client and IoT control
 A remote server (an IoT server) to which Billy sends requests must be able to:
 - in response to Billy's requests (e.g. string `"UPD_REQ"`) send messages (strings) with valid commands;
-- update a message to be sent to Billy according to remote commands sent by another devices.
+- update a message prepared to be sent to Billy according to remote commands sent by other devices.

 Say, IoT server receives "turn load ON" command from your web browser and prepares to send `AT+SETLOAD=ON` string in a response to Billy's next request.
 Billy receives the string and puts it into a buffer to check for valid commands.